alefragnani/vscode-delphi-keybindings/README.md

 ## Shortcuts not included

-Some shortcuts are not included because Visual Studio Code don't implement the feature yet.
+Some shortcuts are not included because Visual Studio Code doesn't implement the feature yet.
 You may find other extensions in the Marketplace that implements some of them:

 * [Numbered Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.numbered-bookmarks)
 * [Change Case](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case)